Child Custody Determinations When a Spouse Abuses Drugs or Alcohol

 Parents struggling with drug or alcohol addiction may be required to complete a treatment program and will likely be directed to abstain from being under the influence of, possessing or consuming alcohol or drugs in the presence of their children if they are granted custody or visitation.

 Contact Our Experienced Waukesha Child Custody Lawyers

-If you are considering divorce and are concerned about parental rights in cases of substance abuse and the custody or visitation of your children, contact the Waukesha and Milwaukee metro child custody and visitation attorneys of Probst Law Offices, S.C. for help today at 414-210-3135.
+If you are considering divorce and are concerned about parental rights in cases of substance abuse and the custody or visitation of your children, contact the Waukesha and Brookfield metro child custody and visitation attorneys of Probst Law Offices, S.C. for help today at 414-210-3135.